Download Our Free Dynamic Gait Index PDF for Maximizing Mobility in Clinical Practice

 5. Cerebral Palsy

 Cerebral palsy is a group of disorders affecting movement and muscle tone, often resulting in gait abnormalities.
-The DGI can be used to evaluate gait deviations in children and adults with cerebral palsy, guiding therapeutic interventions that aim to improve mobility and reduce fall risk.
+The DGI can be used to evaluate gait deviations in adults and children with cerebral palsy, guiding therapeutic interventions that aim to improve mobility and reduce fall risk.

 6. Vestibular Disorders